c6o/docs/content/guides/advanced.md

 To provide an API, simply add API methods to the Provisioner.
 To call an API from another provisioner, the client provisioner uses its ProvisionerManager to find the target application in the cluster, instantiate the provisioner of the other application, and then call the API.

-For example, the istio provisioner calls the grafana provisioner as follows.
+For example, the Istio provisioner calls the Grafana provisioner as follows.

 ```typescript
 const grafanaProvisioner = await this.manager.getAppProvisioner('grafana', grafanaNamespace)
 await grafanaProvisioner.beginConfig(grafanaNamespace, serviceNamespace, 'istio')
 ```

-First, it uses its ProvisionManager to get the provisioner for the grafana application in the specified namespace.
-This will find the application spec for grafana there, and if found will load the appropriate NPM package and instantiate the grafana provisioner.
+First, it uses its ProvisionManager to get the provisioner for the Grafana application in the specified namespace.
+This will find the application spec for Grafana there, and if found will load the appropriate NPM package and instantiate the Grafana provisioner.

-The grafana provisioner API methods such as `beginConfig()` shown can then be called directly.
+The Grafana provisioner API methods such as `beginConfig()` shown can then be called directly.

 ## Provisioner Web APIs

 Provisioners can expose web APIs to the c6o system for use by the UI web components.

-To do so, names services are added to the provisioners that contain one or more service methods.
+To do so, named services are added to the provisioners that contain one or more service methods.
 These services are [feathers services](https://docs.feathersjs.com/api/services.html) that expose one or more of the following methods:

 ```typescript
 async find(params) {